anonymousCSCode/ReSPlay/README.md

 ---
 #### Step One: Run monkeyrunner to simulate random clicks by developers and produce contents in the same format as the recording phase.

-The specific operation procedures refer to the [previous work](https://github.com/fxlysm/PYAndroid_Test/blob/50dbd3aa6aa3e2514230bc82f7e2839fc969ebd5/com/monkey/RandomMonkey.py).
+&nbsp;&nbsp;&nbsp;&nbsp;The specific operation procedures can refer to the [previous work](https://github.com/fxlysm/PYAndroid_Test/blob/50dbd3aa6aa3e2514230bc82f7e2839fc969ebd5/com/monkey/RandomMonkey.py).

 #### Step Two: Start training.